 How to reserve tickets to visit the interior and the crown of the Statue of Liberty?

 All the Pass for New York City includes the visit of the Statue of Liberty and Ellis Island.
-But, they won’t grant you access to the crown of the statue, neither to its pedestal.
+But, they won’t grant you access to the crown of the statue, nor to its pedestal.

 My advice is to book your tickets as soon as you know your traveling dates to New York.
 You can reserve your tickets 4 months in advance. 😉